pauljickling/notes/python/basics.md

 ### Lists, Dicts, Tuples, Sets

-A list works approximately the same as arrays in Javascript, and other dynamic languages.
+A list works approximately the same as arrays in JavaScript, and other dynamic languages.

 `numbers = [1, 2, 3, 4, 5]`

-Dicts resemble Javascript objects, although in Javascript objects keys are always strings, whereas with Python dicts any immutable type is a valid key.
-Since Python accepts any sort of immutable type as a key strings need to have quotation marks around them, unlike in Javascript where keys are always strings and therefore the quotation marks are assumed and implied.
+Dicts resemble JavaScript objects, although in JavaScript objects keys are always strings, whereas with Python dicts any immutable type is a valid key.
+Since Python accepts any sort of immutable type as a key strings need to have quotation marks around them, unlike in JavaScript where keys are always strings and therefore the quotation marks are assumed and implied.

 ```
 bike = {